NavyaManda/Reciept-Itemizer/README.md

 7. Create a database called dbproducts by running the command 'use dbproducts'
 8. Install Tesseract library 'https://digi.bib.uni-mannheim.de/tesseract/tesseract-ocr-w64-setup-v4.1.0.20190314.exe'
 9. Add the library to the classpath.
-10.clone the repository to your local machine.
+10. clone the repository to your local machine.
-11.Open command line and Navigate to the project folder.
+11. Open command line and Navigate to the project folder.
 12. Run Npm install.
 13. After the node modules are installed run npm start.
 14. Open a new terminal and navigate to the project folder and run node server to start the server.